-\end{proposition} \begin{proof} The forward sub-matrix $\mathbf{A}_f(t)$ in (\ref{eq:ForwardMapMatrix}), along with its entries given in (\ref{eq:ForwardSubmatrixE}), (\ref{eq:ForwardSubmatrixF}), and (\ref{eq:ForwardSubmatrixG}), directly comes from the definition of $d_i$ in (\ref{eq:EndpointDerivative}).
-Actually, $\mathbf{A}_f(t)$ is a \textit{general confluent Vandermonde Matrix} generated from two variables $\lambda_0=0$ and $\lambda_1=t$, both of which are with multiplicity $s$.
-According to \textit{Spitzbart's Theorem}~\cite{Schappelle1972InverseCVM}, the inverse of $\mathbf{A}_f(t)$ always exists for $\lambda_0\neq\lambda_1$, whose components are exactly the coefficients of a set of polynomials constructed from $\lambda_0$ and $\lambda_1$.
-The backward sub-matrix $\mathbf{A}_b(t)$, along with its entries given in (\ref{eq:ForwardSubmatrixU}), (\ref{eq:ForwardSubmatrixV}), and (\ref{eq:ForwardSubmatrixW}), is derived following~\cite{Schappelle1972InverseCVM}.
+\end{proposition} \begin{proof} The forward sub-matrix $\mathbf{A}_f(t)$ given in (\ref{eq:ForwardBackwardMapMatrix}), (\ref{eq:ForwardSubmatrixE}), (\ref{eq:ForwardSubmatrixF}), and (\ref{eq:ForwardSubmatrixG}), comes from the definition of $d_i$ in (\ref{eq:EndpointDerivative}).
+Actually, $\mathbf{A}_f(t)$ is a \textit{general confluent Vandermonde Matrix} generated from two variables $\lambda_0=0$ and $\lambda_1=t$, both with multiplicity $s$.
+According to \textit{Spitzbart's Theorem}~\cite{Schappelle1972InverseCVM}, the inverse of $\mathbf{A}_f(t)$ always exists for $\lambda_0\neq\lambda_1$, whose entries are exactly coefficients of a set of polynomials constructed from $\lambda_0$ and $\lambda_1$.
+The backward sub-matrix $\mathbf{A}_b(t)$ given in (\ref{eq:ForwardBackwardMapMatrix}), (\ref{eq:ForwardSubmatrixU}), (\ref{eq:ForwardSubmatrixV}), and (\ref{eq:ForwardSubmatrixW}), is derived following~\cite{Schappelle1972InverseCVM}.
 The process only involves lengthy but mechanical derivation thus is omitted here for brevity.
 Obviously, the map from $c_i$ to $d_i$ and the inverse are always smooth at any $T\in\mathbb{R}^M_{>0}$.
-The bijectivity along with the smoothness implies that the map is indeed a diffeomorphism. \end{proof} Proposition~\ref{ps:DiffeomorphismBetweenParameterizations} gives an analytic transformation between double descriptions, which has long been evaluated unwisely.
+The bijectivity and the smoothness imply a diffeomorphism. \end{proof} Proposition~\ref{ps:DiffeomorphismBetweenParameterizations} gives analytic transformations between double descriptions, which have long been evaluated unwisely.
 In~\cite{Richter2013PolynomialTP}, $\mathbf{A}_b(t)$ is numerically computed by inverting $\mathbf{A}_f(t)$ for any given $t$.
-In~\cite{Burri2015RealtimeVM}, the structure of $\mathbf{A}_f(t)$ is exploited so that $\mathbf{A}_b(t)$ is evaluated more efficiently and stably through its \textit{Schur complement}, where only the inverse of a sub-matrix is needed.
-Our previous work~\cite{Wang2020AlternatingMTG} gives a scheme with the fewest online computations, where $\mathbf{V}$ and $\mathbf{W}$ is computed offline through numerically inverting $\mathbf{G}$.
-However, all these schemes involve numerically unstable matrix inverse online or offline.
-Our proposition is free of all these drawbacks by giving an exact analytic expression for $\mathbf{A}_b(t)$.
-The structure of the diffeomorphism can be utilized to greatly improve the efficiency and quality of trajectory generation.
+In~\cite{Burri2015RealtimeVM}, the structure of $\mathbf{A}_f(t)$ is exploited so that $\mathbf{A}_b(t)$ is evaluated efficiently and stably via \textit{Schur complement}, where only the inverse of a sub-matrix is needed.
+Our previous work~\cite{Wang2020AlternatingMTG} has the fewest online computations, where coefficients in $\mathbf{A}_b(t)$ is offline numerically computed by setting $t=1$.
+However, all of these schemes involve numerically unstable matrix inverse.
+Proposition~\ref{ps:DiffeomorphismBetweenParameterizations} is free of these drawbacks for the exact analytic expression.
+The diffeomorphism structure can be further utilized to greatly improve the efficiency and quality of trajectory generation.